-This is an intermediate course in digital filmmaking.
-Students will refine previously learned techniques in historical and archival research, interviewing, screenwriting/scriptwriting, and video/film production and editing.
-Students will refine producing, directing and writing as well as basic digital filmmaking skills including, but not limited to, camera operation, lighting, sound recording, and non-linear editing.
-Students will also be introduced to techniques in storytelling and creative decision-making.
+This is an intermediate course in digital filmmaking and TV production.
+In this course, students will refine their skills as a producer, director, and writer and be immersed into the field of TV production.
+They will be introduced to the field of Broadcast journalism and write, produce and edit a weekly news show broadcasted at the High School.
+In this course students will get a chance to assume every role within a studio setting including but not limited to, director, producer, anchor, cameraman, technical director, audio technician and teleprompter operator.
+Students will work in groups and crews and collaborate on several projects throughout the year.
+Most projects will be geared to the field of broadcast journalism and students will spend most of their time inside the studio working with broadcasting equipment.
 Students will also be responsible to film and edit school events and/or video productions.
 It will require after school hours, which will be counted as summative grades during the marking period.
-This course will refine the students writing, filmmaking, and editing skills and prepare them for their entry into Oral History and Filmmaking III.
+This course will refine the students writing, filmmaking, and editing skills and prepare them for their entry into TV Studio Production III.